 A favorite mop that I use consists of the following:

 It's good enough to drink.. but please don't.
 Save it for the chicken ;-)

 Let the chicken cool for about 5 minutes once you bring it in then simply pull the meat from the bone (if not boneless) and tear it into small pieces.

 Saucing up the Meat

-With pulled pork, I prefer to drizzle the sauce on top of the meat but, with smoked pulled chicken, I think the sauce just pairs really well with the meat and I like to mix it all in together.
-I don't like to add too much but just enough so that it is moist through and through.
+With pulled pork, I prefer to drizzle the sauce on top of the meat but, with the smoked pulled chicken, I decided to mix some of my original barbecue sauce right in with the meat.
+Don't add too much but just enough so that it is moist through and through.

 Making the Sandwich

 Toast the buns then add a healthy portion of sauced pulled chicken on the bottom of the bun.
 Spoon on some slaw and top it with the other half of the bun.
 Add a pickle or two if you like and serve.

 I used a recipe from my book for the “Creamy Cole Slaw”.
 If you have a great cole slaw recipe that you love, that will also work.
 Don't be tempted to skip the slaw — it really makes the sandwich.

 ½ cup purple cabbage, shredded (optional)